 Hastottanasana meaning

-Hastottanasana consists of two words: Hasta means ‘Arms’ and Uttana means ‘Stretched up’.
-Hastottanasana is named so because this standing yoga pose, stretched the arms upwards followed by side bending.
-That’s why, it is also known as Up-stretched arms yoga asana.
+Hastottanasana consists of two words: Hasta means ‘Arms’, and Uttana means ‘Stretched up’.
+Hastottanasana is named so because this standing yoga pose stretches the arms upwards, followed by side bending.
+That’s why it is also known as the Up-stretched arms yoga asana.
 Here, the easy steps of doing hastottanasana have been described.
-Being a standing side pose, it is loaded with so many benefits from toes and head, especially, it is quite useful in case of kidney diseases and constipation.
-Here, we will mention about its steps, easy procedure, health benefits, precautions and contraindications .
+Being a standing side pose, it has so many benefits for the toes and head; especially, it is helpful in case of kidney diseases and constipation.
+Here, we will mention its steps, easy procedure, health benefits, precautions and contraindications.

 How to do hastottanasana step by step

-The five simple and easy ways of doing this yoga pose are given here.
-Following these techniques, anyone can practice it at home.
+Here are five simple and easy ways of doing this yoga pose.
+Following these techniques, anyone can practice them at home.

 Step 1